rust-lang/reference/src/abi.md

 r[abi.no_mangle.publicly-exported]
 In addition to disabling name mangling, the item will be publicly exported from the produced library or object file, similar to the [`used` attribute](#the-used-attribute).

+r[abi.no_mangle.ascii-only]
+`no_mangle` may only be used on items with a name that only contains ASCII characters.

 r[abi.link_section]
 ## The `link_section` attribute